prometheusXN/D-LADAN/README.md

 The main

 ## Introduction
+We refactored [LADAN](https://github.com/prometheusXN/LADAN) based on the **Tensorflow2.x**, and built this project.

 ## Data Rreparation

 ## Usage
 Basic requirements for all the libraries are in the `requirements.txt`.